timongentzsch/Jetson_Ubuntu20_Images/README.md

 ## Build and test the images

-To rebuild the containers from a Jetson device running [JetPack 4.5.1](https://developer.nvidia.com/embedded/jetpack) or newer, first clone this repo:
+To rebuild the containers from a Jetson device, first clone this repo via [`Git LFS`](https://git-lfs.github.com/):

 ``` bash
 $ git clone https://github.com/timongentzsch/Jetson_Ubuntu20_Images.git